 As we saw, navy beans are legumes.
 And their name comes from the fact that they were a staple in the US Navy back in the 20th century.
-These beans have a low glycemic index (ranging from 27 to 40%), which is good news for diabetics.
+These beans have a low glycemic indexi XFoods that contain slow-digesting carbohydrates and lead to slower and lower increases in blood glucose and insulin levels. (ranging from 27 to 40%), which is good news for diabetics.

 1. Cut Heart Disease Risk